Central School, 325 W. Grand River (1917)

 In 1900 a new school district, later to become East Lansing Public Schools, was formed as an alternative to the distant Lansing and Meridian Township schools.
 Demonstrating the paramount importance of education to the college’s faculty families, formation of the school district preceded the incorporation of the City by several years.

-First Central School with second addition, circa 1910.
+First Central School’s second addition, viewed from the south, circa 1910.
 Photo Credit: Beal, p.
 212.

 The first Central School on this site was built in 1901, and was a single story frame structure with a brick veneer.
 “There was a rail fence along the front of the school yard the first year.
 This was ordered cut into fuel to warm the schoolhouse the second year.”
 The school district grew so rapidly that within four years the upper grades had to be housed in Ping Harrison’s “White Elephant” until the schoolhouse could be expanded.
 The roof was raised for a second story in 1905, which was accessed by an external stairway on the south wall.
 A large addition (seen at left) was constructed in 1909.
 The first schoolhouse burned down in 1916, on the same night as the College’s Engineering building.1